Angelica Kauffman: Legacy

 By the time of her death she had made herself what she considered to be a renowned artist.
 This explains why her funeral was directed by the well-known Neoclassical sculptor Antonio Canova.
 Canova designed her funeral based on the funeral of the Renaissance master Raphael.

 By 1911, rooms decorated with her work were still to be seen in various places.
 At Hampton Court was a portrait of the duchess of Brunswick; in the National Portrait Gallery, a self-portrait (NPG 430).

 There were other pictures by her in Paris, at Dresden, in the Hermitage at St Petersburg, in the Alte Pinakothek at Munich, in Kadriorg Palace, Tallinn (Estonia) and in the Joanneum Alte Galerie at Graz.
 The Munich example was another portrait of herself, and there was a third in the Uffizi at Florence.
 A few of her works in private collections were exhibited among the Old Masters at Burlington House.

-Kauffman is also well known for the numerous engravings from her designs by Schiavonetti, Francesco Bartolozzi and others.
+Kauffman is well known for the numerous engravings from her designs by Schiavonetti, Francesco Bartolozzi and others.
 Those by Bartolozzi especially found considerable favour with collectors.
 Charles Willson Peale (1741–1827), artist, patriot, and founder of a major American art dynasty, named several of his children after notable European artists, including a daughter, Angelica Kauffman Peale.